skcruzer/python-newsfeed/README.md

 <p> This applicaion requires a local <code>MySQL</code> server.
 To install, simply clone this repo to your local device by running the command <code>git clone https://github.com/skcruzer/python-newsfeed.git</code>. </p>

 ## <h3 id='usage'>Usage</h3>
-<p> This application is currently deployed on Heroku, you can access by click on the following link: .
+<p> This application is currently deployed on Heroku, you can access by click on the following link: <a href='https://just-tech-news-python-skc.herokuapp.com/'target='_blank'>Just Tech News</a>.
 Sign up so you can contribute! </p>

 ## <h3 id='contribution'>Contributing</h3>
 <p> Functionalities and styling are still being added to this application.
 If you would like to contribute or provide any feedback, please contact me.
 You can find my contact information below in the <a href='#questions'>Questions</a> section. </p>